w0bbit/awk/README.txt

-I'm trying to learn awk!
+I'm trying to learn AWK!